Skip to content

 Using the FIAS interface, Opera PMS sends guest account information to HSG.
 HSG receives and stores guest data in its local authentication database.
 Guest records are continuously updated whenever room occupancy, guest status, check-out, or room transfers occur.

-Step 3 – Guest Wi-Fi Access
+Step 3 – Guest HSIA Access

 • Room Number (username field)